 He is an identity and security architect and has been involved in many IT projects for industry leaders including Microsoft, the UK Government and multi-nationals.
 He is a well-known international speaker, and has delivered this Masterclass to professionals throughout the world.

-Here’s what delegates on the Masterclass which took place in Oxford in November 2017 thought about it:
+Here’s what delegates on the Masterclass which took place in Oxford thought about it:

 After a comprehensive introduction to today’s identity challenges and solutions you will learn the details of the authentication protocols.
 This in-depth coverage of the protocols will allow you troubleshoot any problems you may encounter when deploying solutions.
 As we go through the hands-on labs you will be expected to troubleshoot any problems you may encounter.